Cray-HPE/docs-csm/operations/security_and_authentication/Updating_the_Liquid-Cooled_EX_Cabinet_Default_Credentials_after_a_CEC_Password_Change.md

     done
     ```

-5. Restore SSH Keys configured by cray-conman on Liquid cooled Node BMCs.
+5. Restore SSH Keys configured by cray-conman on liquid-cooled Node BMCs.
     <!-- This step is only applicable to CSM 0.9, and will be different in CSM 1.0 -->
     View the current status of the cray-conman pods:
     ```bash